HardResetting/dnd-news-generator/README.md

 ## DND-News-Generator

 This Webapp is for all the DMs who want to include town-crierlike news.
 I realized that those might be tedious and hard to come up with.
-Hovever with this template enginge you only have to come up with them once!
+However with this template enginge you only have to come up with them once!

 If you were to define some Races, Cities and others you might come up with a template like this one: